Sunday, February 15, 2026

 How I kept the car on the road, I do not know.

+I reached Key West.
+Gathered the boys.
+Packed what we needed.
 And drove back to Coral Gables.

 Another four hours.